andrewchristman/andrewchristman.github.io/_portfolio/paperscorer.md

 6. Repeat until all affected students have been identified.

-7. Pull out the sheets of the affected students from the stack.
+7. Pull out the sheets of affected students from the stack.
 These sheets must be re-scanned.

    **Tip:**
    For a small number of affected students, using the PaperScorer mobile app is quick and easy.